Full Guide to Follow a Route in Pokémon Go in 2 Methods

 For iPhone users, setting up a custom route requires a dedicated desktop application that connects to your iPhone with a USB cable.
 This method does not require jailbreaking your device, keeping it secure.
 The main function is to create a controlled, simulated movement between two or more points on the map.

-Step-by-Step iPhone Setup with Location Mover Pro
+Step-by-Step iPhone Setup with Fonelora Location Changer

 • Connect Your iPhone: Use a USB cable to connect your iPhone to your computer.
-When prompted on your phone, tap “Trust This Computer ” and enter your device passcode.
+When prompted on your phone, tap “Trust This Computer” and enter your device passcode.

 Your character inside Pokémon Go will now begin moving along the specified route on your iPhone, accumulating distance for your eggs and buddy.